 The x-ray like tram wrap aims to expose the unseen side of our road toll, with injuries often overshadowed by fatalities, which only account for a small proportion of the overall trauma on South Australian roads.

 MAC Community Engagement Manager, Matt Hanton said while fatalities receive greater attention in the media and road safety reporting, injuries account for the most significant proportion of overall road trauma.

-“On average 20 people are injured every day on our roads, when we make poor decisions behind the wheel we're not just risking death, we're risking disability, brain injury and a painful recovery.
+“Every day on our roads, when we make poor decisions behind the wheel we're not just risking death, we're risking disability, brain injury and a painful recovery.

-The lifelong suffering of many people seriously injured on our roads is under reported and not well recognised by the community.
+“The consequences of being injured on our roads is under reported and not well recognised by the community,” said Mr Hanton

 *The road toll as at 30 June 2017 was 41 fatalities and 283 serious injuries compared to 43 and 379 at this time last year.